GoogleCloudPlatform/professional-services/README.md

 1. Navigate to the directory containing this readme.
 1. Create a Python 3 virtual environment (`automl-support` in this example, in your home directory):
    * Run `virtualenv --python=python3 $HOME/env/automl-support` .
-   * Active the environment.
+   * Activate the environment.
 Run: `source ~/env/automl-support/bin/activate` .
    * Install the required Python packages: `pip install -r requirements.txt` .
 You may get an error about apache-beam and pyyaml version incompatibilities, this will have no effect.

 ### Required Configuration Changes